d3b4g/leonids/_posts/enum.md

  > Get-NetUser

-This cmdlet enumerates the users and dump usefull informations about the user.
+This command enumerates the users and dump usefull informations about the user.

 ![source-01](/img/enu3.PNG){: .align-left}